 A Handleless kitchen or Handleless effect kitchen?

-In a handleless kitchen, the doors have no handles.
-A continuous rail is fitted into the cabinet to open and close the doors.
-The rail enables your fingers to slide over the top of the door and open it from behind.
-This is pictured below.
+In a true handleless kitchen, the doors have no handles.
+A continuous rail is fitted into the cabinet and runs behind the doors.
+To open the door, you slide your fingers over the top of the door and pull it open from behind.

 The other type of true handleless kitchen uses push to open catches to allow the door to be opened.
-Although handleless kitchens with push to open catches look stunning, they are not particularly practical.
+Although handleless kitchens with push to open catches look great, they are not particularly practical.
 Firstly, this type of system cannot be used with an integrated dishwasher or fridge freezer.
 Secondly, the push to open mechanism’s usually start failing after just a few years.
 Thirdly the doors can often open just by you brushing past them.
-This is why I generally recommend clients choose an alternative type of handleless kitchen instead.

 A handleless effect type handleless kitchen

 In recent years, handleless effect kitchens have become as popular as true handleless kitchens.
-Handleless effect kitchens have an integrated handle at the top of each door to enable opening. two examples can be seen below.
+Handleless effect kitchens have an integrated handle at the top of each door to enable opening.
+Examples can be seen below.

 Their are two types of integrated handle style handleless kitchens on the market.
 There’s the low-quality wrapped type and the high-quality painted and lacquered type.